albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 ``AIRWAYWAYPOINT`` forming the actual flight plan.
 The first entry has to be an airport, waypoint, VOR or NDB.

-``WAYPOINT``: A waypoint, VOR, NDB, airport or user-defined coordinates.
+``WAYPOINT``: A waypoint, VOR, NDB, airport or user defined coordinates.
 See below for a details about coordinates.
 A waypoint can be prefixed with ``DCT`` to indicate a direct connection not using an airway.
 Waypoints can be suffixed with an optional ``/SPEEDALT`` value although